jkobject/VCF2Ancestry/README.md

 - Dictionnary learning with GAs
 - Conv Neural Nets if enough training data

-We could try gaussian processes for automatic selection of params in vcftools We could use Naive Bayes to guess missing values
+We could use Naive Bayes to guess missing values